Kartoffelspalt/X1-Yoga-Gen-3-Hackintosh-EFI/README.md

 # X1-Yoga-Gen-3-Hackintosh-EFI
 A Hackintosh EFI for the Thinkpad X1 Yoga Gen 3.
-Support up to Ventura 15.5 (Tested it, worked).
+Support up to Sequoia 15.5 (Tested it, worked).
+Latest release has some bug fixes.